Understanding Typhoid fever: Everything you need to know

 Frequently Asked Questions

-The fourth stage is the highest stage which brings a lot of health complications.
+The fourth stage of typhoid is the highest stage which brings a lot of health complications.
 This includes kidney failure, pneumonia, severe infections and inflammation of the pancreas (meningitis).

 A successful course of antibiotics prescribed by the healthcare professional can efficiently cure typhoid disease.
 It is prescribed not to stop taking medicines without a doctor's consultation.